Overview

 that asks for a proof of this equality.

-The helper tactic integral_intro
+The helper tactic integral_intro is the counterpart

-, but for introducing enclosures of
+of interval_intro, but for introducing enclosures of

 integrals into the proof context.
-As with interval_intro
+As with interval_intro,

-introduces enclosures of roots into
+supported.
+Similarly, root_intro introduces enclosures of roots into

-is supported in that case.
+the proof context.
+Only as is supported in that case.
 When an

 is generated, but the introduced hypothesis uses the equality as its